adamarnett/sukhotinsAlgorithm/README.md

 `[-d] - Enable use of characters with diaeresis like ä and ö.`
 `[-f] - Enable printing of entire table, including characters not appearing in the text`
 `[-r] - Enable printing of characters not considered by the algorithm like æ.`
+To run the program with all the options, use:
+`python3 ./main.py frankenstein.txt 7 -c -d -f -r`

 # Sukhotin's Algorithm